-The CPSGAP is international in outlook and is unique in two ways.
+The Centre for Public Sector Governance, Accountability and Performance (CPSGAP) is international in outlook and is unique in two ways.
 Firstly, its primary focus is on research on public sector related issues.
-Secondly, it involves academics, practitioners, legislators and students within the Centre so that it can offer 'peer' support to those wishing to use its services.
+Secondly, it involves academics, practitioners, legislators and students within the Centre, so that it can offer 'peer' support to those wishing to use its services.

 The Director of the Centre is Professor Zahirul Hoque, who is well known internationally for his pioneering work on various public sector management and accounting issues.

 The Centre’s mission is to undertake internationally recognised interdisciplinary research on emerging public sector governance and accountability related issues, synthesise diverse research outputs into practical solutions, and influence policy, regulation, and practice to promote adoption in Australia and overseas.

 Strategy, governance, accountability and performance are key components to a democratic government.
 Good governance and performance can lead to better decision making by government and can be a significant factor in minimising the potential for mismanagement and corruption.